gngrwzrd/UIImageLoader/readme.md

 ````
 //image source passed in completion callbacks.
 typedef NS_ENUM(NSInteger,UIImageLoadSource) {

+	//this is passed to callbacks when there's an error, no image is provided.
 	UIImageLoadSourceNone,               //no image source as there was an error.

 	//these will be passed to your hasCache callback